Stop Slowly Killing Your Sourdough: How to Feed for a Stronger Starter

 The Secret to a “Stronger” Starter

-You can’t over-feed sourdough starter.
+You can NOT over-feed a sourdough starter.

 If you need to “resurrect” some near dead starter feed it over double its volume for a feeding or two and see how healthy and bubbly it gets.